dotnet/csharplang/proposals/ref-struct-interfaces.md

 **Decision**: do not auto-apply

-For many generic `delegate` members the language could automatically apply `allow T: ref struct` as it's purely an upside change.
+For many generic `delegate` members the language could automatically apply `allows ref struct` as it's purely an upside change.
 Consider that for `Func<> / Action<>` style delegates there is no downside to expanding to allowing `ref struct`.
 The language can outline rules where it is safe to automatically apply this anti-constraint.
 This removes the manual process and would speed up the adoption of this feature.

 While that is true it can present a problem in multi-targeted scenarios.
 Code would compile in one target framework but fail in another.
 This could lead to confusion with customers and result in a desire for a more explicit opt-in.

 ### Binary breaking change

-Adding `allow T: ref struct` to an existing API is not a source breaking change.
+Adding `allows ref struct` to an existing API is not a source breaking change.
 It is purely expanding the set of allowed types for an API.
 Need to track down if this is a binary breaking change or not.
 Unclear if updating the attributes of a generic parameter constitute a binary breaking change.

 ## Considerations